lowks/saika.path/README.md

 ### Usage

-Example, how delete .pyc files in a project(use Unix globbing)
+Example, how to delete .pyc files in a project (use Unix globbing)

     import saika.path